lorenzodonini/ocpp-go/README.md

 }
 ```

-Since the initial `centralSystem.Start` call is blocking, you may want to wrap it in a goroutine (that is, if you need to send requests to charge points form the main thread).
+Since the initial `centralSystem.Start` call blocks forever, you may want to wrap it in a goroutine (that is, if you need to send requests to charge points form the main thread).

 #### Example